Well, that was a full month, wasn’t it? April 2020 was a bitch.

 In a bizarre twist of philosophical orientation I became the recipient of criticism from friends and family, accused of being insensitive, ignorant, naïve.

-In the month of April it seemed like Japan began copying what America was doing, enforcing soft lock-downs (in real effect, nothing), with no hard evidence that things were getting worse than they were in February.
+In the month of April it seemed like Japan began copying what America was doing, enforcing soft lock-downs (in real effect, doing nothing), with no hard evidence that things were getting worse than they were in February.
 Many people worked from home.
-As a symbolic show of support everyone wore masks outside.
+As a symbolic show of support everyone wore masks.

 Despite the occasional usefulness of the announcement system, it felt very much like Big Brother yelling into our house.
-In April they began announcing news about the virus, as if there was anyone who didn’t already know about it.
+In April they began announcing news and reminders about the virus, as if there was anyone who didn’t already know there was a pandemic going on out there.
 In our city the messages were vague, like “don’t go out unless you have to, and please take care”.
-This was very annoying to all the moms who had to stay home with kids.
+This was very annoying to all the moms who had to stay home, and to the kids.
 One day our four-year-old asked, “When is that guy going to shut up and give us some ice cream?”
 It was amusing to imagine all the twelve-gauge buckshot that would be blasted into these loudspeakers if the system had been implemented in the States.
 This was a key difference between the U.S. and Japan.

 The MacDonald’s and KFC near the station remained open for take-out only.
 Funny, the KFC Colonel Sanders sign in front of the store held a sign that pleaded its customers “Stay Home,” while inside the empty store bored employees pleaded for customers to come in and order take-out food.
-Every restaurant, hair salon, and pet shop.
+Every restaurant, hair salon, and pet shop stayed open.
 Except for Starbucks and Patagonia, no businesses closed.

 Some of our Japanese neighbors enforced “shelter in place” on themselves, but it was never mandatory in our prefecture or anywhere else in the country.
 The so-called state of emergency was whispered in a practically inaudible voice.
 In theory people weren’t supposed to move about, but what were the police to do?
 Would they form an economic analysis on every person to determine whether their actions were essential or not?
 A couple moms in our group of friends chose to isolate their kids when the American panic came back around to us, but what was the point?
 All these kids had already been hanging out together outside of school for months.
 Throughout the whole thing there was not a single day that my family sheltered in place.
 Believe me, I envied the hell out of those who were lucky enough to stay home – not because I was afraid of the virus, necessarily, but because so much of my precious energy was wasted on the commute to work.